 Cities are home to an ever-increasing number of social and economic challenges.
-Historically, these problems have been addressed by governments and non-profits; however, constraints on public finances means that these organizations alone cannot solve big, hairy urban problems.
+Historically, these problems have been addressed by governments and non-profits; however, constraints on public finances mean that these organizations alone cannot solve big, complicated urban problems.
 Here at Tumml, we identify and support early-stage entrepreneurs who are tackling our most pressing city challenges.

-We use a framework of ten urban challenges to better understand how our entrepreneurs are helping cities.
+We use a framework of nine urban challenges divided into three categories to better understand how our entrepreneurs are helping cities.
 This paradigm provides a common framework for evaluating and gauging the impact of urban innovators.